ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 The message generated by the Mail Receiver MUST be a [@!RFC5322] message formatted per [@!RFC2045].
 The aggregate report itself MUST be included in one of the parts of the message.
-A human-readable portion MAY be included as a MIME part (such as a text/plain part).
+A human-readable annotation MAY be included as a body part (with a human-friendly content-type, such as "text/plain" or "text/html").

-The aggregate data MUST be an XML file that SHOULD be subjected to GZIP compression.
+The aggregate data MUST be an XML file that SHOULD be subjected to GZIP [@!RFC1952] compression.
 Declining to apply compression can cause the report to be too large for a receiver to process (the total message size could exceed the receiver SMTP size limit); doing the compression increases the chances of acceptance of the report at some compute cost.
 The